 our usual YMCA after-groups Tues/Thurs @9 /Weds @7

-And join up with other neighborhood writers - third Wednesday evenings at 6:30
+And join up with other neighborhood writers - first and third Wednesday evenings at 6:30